magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 - The transformed code may become more challenging to understand and less readable.
 - For some complex problems, simulating the behavior of the system's call stack can be quite challenging.

-In conclusion, **whether to choose iteration or recursion depends on the specific nature of the problem**.
+In conclusion, **the choice between iteration and recursion depends on the nature of the specific problem**.
 In programming practice, it's crucial to weigh the pros and cons of both and choose the most suitable approach for the situation at hand.